nairobi02/obsidian/vaults/workflow/dev/react/useMemo.md

 ### How does it work?

-- The `useMemo` hook takes two arguments: a function representing the calculation to be memoized and an array of dependencies.
+- The `useMemo` hook takes two arguments: a function representing the calculation to be cached and an array of dependencies.
 - The function is executed initially and whenever the dependencies in the array change.
-- If the dependencies haven't changed, `useMemo` returns the previously memoized value, avoiding recalculation and improving performance.
+- If the dependencies haven't changed, `useMemo` returns the previously cached value, avoiding recalculation and improving performance.
 - In this case, the `useMemo` hook ensures that `funcDouble(number)` is recalculated only when the `number` state changes.

 ### Caveats and considerations: